sudhanshu-rajput/CSE-property-bunch/README.md

 # CSE-property-bunch
-This a Property bunch .
+This a Property bunch website.